Apples are Powerful Nutritional Foods

 But why are apples so good for us?

-Here in New Zealand a heritage apple named Monty’s Surprise has been the subject of much research in recent years.
-Research has shown that the high levels of procyanidins and quercetin flavanoids in the skin of Monty’s Surprise can inhibit colon, breast and liver cancer cells.
+Here in New Zealand, a heritage apple named Monty’s Surprise has been the subject of much research in recent years.
+Research has shown that the high levels of procyanidins and quercetin flavonoids in the skin of Monty’s Surprise can inhibit colon, breast, and liver cancer cells.